4 steps for improving your sales process

 The solution is to use tools that automate many of your manual sales processes.
 For example, with Jotform, you can create online forms that quickly capture contact lead information from your website.
 Jotform is especially useful for automating the lead generation phase

-For quick internal approvals, you can connect forms to Jotform Approvals, which eases both internal and external sales processes in a variety of industries.
+For quick internal approvals, you can connect forms to Jotform Workflows, which eases both internal and external sales processes in a variety of industries.
 Plus, Jotform integrates with customer relationship management programs such as HubSpot and Salesforce.

 Photo by LinkedIn Sales Solutions on Unsplash